 The museum floor plan shows the locations of restrooms, including a family restroom, and dining options.
 The museum has an infant care space, located near Gallery 249, and a family restroom next to Gallery 182.
-Nursing and bottle-feeding are always permitted in the Family Room.
+Nursing and bottle-feeding are always permitted in the family space.
 While you’re in the galleries, find a bench to rest for a bit and talk about what you’ve seen so far.

 Turn looking at works of art into a game of I Spy!
 Make up a story, use funny voices to bring characters to life, or be creative and invent your own game.

 Make It a Hunt